Frequently Asked Questions

 Traveling Around

 Mexico City has a ton of public transportation options.
-See here for more information.
-For the wedding, we will have transportation for guests to and from the venue from the Roma Norte area.
+See here for more information

 Food & Where to Eat